|

 Snow Mixed Blessings for Prairie Insects - Insect

-populations overwintering in Western Canada are likely enjoying the
+populations over wintering in Western Canada are likely enjoying the

 warmer-than-normal temperatures seen across the Prairies this winter,